pandax54/oauth2-templates/README.md

   redirect_uri={REDIRECT_URI}&
   code_challenge={YOUR_CODE_CHALLENGE}&
   code_challenge_method=S256&
-  scope=openid profile email // you need to check the scopes you want to use in each documentation
+  scope={SCOPES} // you need to check the scopes you want to use in each documentation
 ```

 From this request you will get an url with the following format: